 For more information on the Alien Flight Student Program (AFSP), please visit the TSA website.

 If you are applying for an immigrant visa and you wish to cancel the scheduled appointment, you should write to the Immigrant Visa Branch at 24 Grosvenor Square, London W1K 6AH.
 It is important to note that if you are unable to attend the scheduled appointment it could be several months before the Embassy is able to offer you another date.

-I require an earlier Visa appointment than the one allocated by the Live Operator Information Line
+I require an earlier Visa appointment than the one I have booked

-Appointments are allocated on a first-call, first-serve basis.
-The Visa Unit receives many hundreds of requests for emergency appointments, as well as requests to expedite visa applications for business and personal reasons.
+You must visit usvisa-info.com, log in to your profile and select "Request Expedite".
+You will be required to provide a reason for your request, which will be reviewed by the Embassy.
+We receive a large number of requests for expedited appointments.
 Therefore we have set up and enforce criteria for what constitutes a genuine emergency or legitimate reason to expedite an application.
 We accommodate a large number of them.
 However, we can't accommodate all of them.

 I was informed on the day of my appointment that my visa application requires additional administrative processing.
 Please update me on the status of my case, as I need to travel to the United States.